 You need to decide in advance how much you expect to get paid for babysitting.
 Your rate will depend on a number of factors like your age, experience, and qualifications. $10 per hour is fairly average for a babysitter in most places, although if you're brand new you might need to charge a bit less.

 Some families might try to offer you an insultingly low amount.
 They might base their number on how much they used to get paid when they babysat 10 or 20 years ago!
 But don't be afraid to ask for more, or walk away from babysitting jobs where parents are only willing to pay you $10 for 4 hours of work.

-Your rate might also change depending on the specific kids that you're watching.
-Younger kids need more hands-on attention so you should charge more than when you're watching older kids.
-And the more kids that you're looking after, the more you should charge as well.
+Your rate might also change depending on the specific children that you're watching.
+Younger children need more hands-on attention so you should charge more than when you're watching older ones.
+And the more children that you're looking after, the more you should charge as well.

 Ask other babysitters you know how much they usually charge for their services, or ask your parent or another trusted adult to get some idea of what's fair to charge.
 You might end up negotiating with families who want you to babysit, but it's good to have at least an idea of what you want to charge before you even speak to them.

-Learn more in our guide: How to negotiate a babysitting pay rate and make sure you get the rate you deserve!
+Also, learn how to negotiate a higher pay and make sure you get the rate you deserve!

 After you've advertised your babysitting services, people will hopefully start reaching out and asking to interview you for babysitting positions.

 You can either do babysitting interviews over the phone or in person.

 Be ready to answer questions for parents about your qualifications, why you want to babysit, and what experience you have.
 As well as how you'd handle specific situations, like if someone knocks on the front door or if a child is crying.

 You should also bring proof that you've completed a babysitting course, First Aid and CPR, and any other safety courses that you've completed.
 Parents like to see these before hiring babysitters to make sure they're qualified.